overte-org/overte-docs-sphinx/docs/source/host/server-setup/linux-server.md

 ### Unlisted Distribution

-If you do not see your distribution listed here, you may compile your own server from source using the [Vircadia builder](https://github.com/vircadia/vircadia-builder).
+If you do not see your distribution listed here, you may compile your own server from source using the [Overte builder](https://github.com/overte-org/overte-builder).

 ## Configuration